quicwg/base-drafts/draft-ietf-quic-transport.md

 The `extension_data` field of the quic_transport_parameters extension defined in
 {{QUIC-TLS}} contains a TransportParameters value.

-A client includes a list of its supported versions in its transport parameters.
-This supports validation of the negotiated versions as defined in
-{{version-validation}}.

 QUIC encodes transport parameters into a sequence of octets, which are then included in the cryptographic handshake.

+## Version Validation Fields

+A client includes the QUIC version it first attempts to connect with in the original_version field of its transport parameters.

+The supported_versions field is a list of the versions the client supports.
+This list MUST be ordered starting with the version the client most prefers and ending with the least-prefered version.
+This supports validation of the negotiated versions as defined in {{version-validation}}.

+Though different QUIC versions might express these values differently, a client MUST not change these values in response to Version Negotiation.

 ## Transport Parameter Definitions {#transport-parameter-definitions}